vagrant-libvirt/vagrant-libvirt/docs/configuration.markdown

   info](http://www.linux-kvm.org/page/Multiqueue)
 * `:autostart` - Automatic startup of network by the Libvirt daemon.
   If not specified the default is 'false'.
-* `:bus` - The bus of the PCI device.
+* `:libvirt__bus` - The bus of the PCI device.
 Both :bus and :slot have to be defined.
-* `:slot` - The slot of the PCI device.
+* `:libvirt__slot` - The slot of the PCI device.
 Both :bus and :slot have to be defined.
 * `:libvirt__always_destroy` - Allow domains that use but did not create a network to destroy it when the domain is destroyed (default: `true`).
 Set to `false` to only allow the domain that created the network to destroy it.